Prepare network mapping for Hyper-V VM disaster recovery to Azure

 • You map a source VMM VM network to an Azure virtual network.

-• If the target network has multiple subnets, and one of those subnets has the same name as subnet on which the source virtual machine is located, then the replica virtual machine connects to that target subnet after failover.
+• If the target network has multiple subnets, and one of those subnets has the same name as the subnet on which the source virtual machine is located, the replica virtual machine connects to that target subnet after failover.

 • If there’s no target subnet with a matching name, the virtual machine connects to the first subnet in the network.